ArmandoFerraj/PrimesToAMillion/README.md

 # Primes To a Million

 - A curious question is, "how many primes are there up to a million?".
 To find out I first constructed an algorithm that checks if a number is prime.
-I Then iterated up to a million checking each number to find the answer.
+I then iterated up to a million checking each number to find the answer.

 - I have provided a graphical depiciton of the set of primes dictated by Euler's equation z = r⋅e^iθ.
 The yellow dots represent the primes and the gaps represent the composites.